 Considering investing in your business’ fire safety and upgrading to a monitored fire alarm system?
 We’re covering all the information you need to know, from how much it’s going to cost to if it’s a legal requirement.

-The short answer to this question is no. However, just because it’s not a legal requirement, doesn’t mean it’s not beneficial to have a monitored fire alarm.
-In fact, having a third party constantly monitor your fire alarm increases your business’ overall fire safety as well as reduces the risk of injury to your employees and visitors.
-Within the UK there were over 500,000 fire-related incidents attended by the fire and rescue services in 2018/2019, with 318 fire-related deaths, showing the importance of proper fire safety and prevention in the workplace.
+Within the UK, Fire and Rescue Services attended over 600,000 incidents in the last year, of which 136,702 were fires.
+Tragically, there were 254 fire-related fatalities in this period, underscoring the critical need for robust fire safety and prevention in the workplace.
 If all of these incidents had had professional fire alarm monitoring in place, these figures would likely be significantly lower, due to the increased rate emergency services could have arrived at the scene.
 This is because when a system is monitored, the monitoring provider will automatically action an emergency services response if a legitimate fire alarm is triggered.

 The cost to have your fire alarm systems monitored varies with each monitoring provider, as well as the size and type of fire alarm system you have in place.
 A more complex system with hundreds of fire alarms will of course cost more to monitor than if you had one or two.
 However, some contracts could cost you as little as £10 a month.